Skip to main content

 Privacy-preserving Services On The Internet

-The PSOTI project addresses privacy concerns with standard Internet services such as email, cloud storage, and online surveys.
-These services currently require data to be stored in the clear on servers managed by a single service provider.
-The data is then processed further which requires the data to be unencrypted, infringing on the privacy of the data owner, namely the user of the service.
-Furthermore, having a single service provider introduces a single point of failure in the system because a successful attack on the service provider can compromise the data of many users.
+The PSOTI project addressed privacy concerns with Internet services such as email, forms, and messaging.
+These services often require data to be stored in the clear on servers managed by a single service provider.
+The data is then processed further, which requires the data to be unencrypted, infringing on the privacy of the data owner, namely the user of the service.
+Furthermore, having a single service provider introduces a single point of failure in the system where a successful attack on the service provider can compromise the data of many users.

-Privacy has always been an essential human right, but it is often overlooked in today's convenient Internet services that have become an essential part of our lives.
-Some steps have been taken to limit service providers' power over users, such as the General Data Protection Regulation (GDPR).
-However, it is challenging to provide privacy-preserving services with a similar set of functionalities and efficiency as the original services.
+Privacy has always been an essential human right, but it is often overlooked in today's convenient Internet services, which have become an essential part of our lives.
+Some steps have been taken to legally limit the service providers' power over users' data, such as the EU General Data Protection Regulation (GDPR).
+However, providing privacy-preserving services while providing a rich set of functionalities is very challenging.

-One of our primary goals has been to create efficient query protocols for outsourced data from multiple service providers.
+One of our primary goals has been to create efficient private query protocols.
 We created and implemented several privacy-preserving search methods that can be used in combination with other queries.
-Furthermore, we have developed novel Private Function Evaluation (PFE) methods to even hide the structure of the queries.
-As essential building block, we designed special Private Information Retrieval (PIR) techniques that allow retrieving data based on the underlying privacy-preserving query protocol without the service provider learning what was retrieved.
+A fundamental technique for this is Private Function Evaluation (PFE) which allows to protect both data and functions and hence even the structure of the private query.
+As further building blocks, we designed Private Information Retrieval (PIR) protocols that allow to privately retrieve data from a database.